RwandaLast Updated: December 3, 2013

 Hague Adoption Convention Country?YES

 - Hague Convention Information

 The Hague Adoption Convention entered into force for Rwanda on July 1, 2012.
 However, the Government of Rwanda notified the U.S. Embassy in Kigali that the current suspension on intercountry adoptions will remain in effect until the country has a fully functional Hague Adoption Convention process in place.
-The Government of Rwanda informed the U.S. Embassy in Kigali that it is reviewing draft procedures, which if implemented, would permit it to lift this suspension.
+In October 2013, the Government of Rwanda informed the U.S. Embassy in Kigali that it is reviewing draft procedures, which if implemented, would permit it to lift this suspension.
 The Rwandan Government has not provided a timeline for this review or for implementation of the new procedures.

 The Department of State will provide updated information on adoption.state.gov as it becomes available.

-Please visit the Department’s Country Specific Information for more information on travelling to Rwanda and the U.S. Embassy in Kigali’s website for information on consular services.
+Please visit the Department's Country Specific Information for more information on travelling to Senegal and the U.S. Embassy in Kigali's website for information on consular services.

 - Contact Information